zerynth/docs/docs/develop/Develop.md

 2.  select the device from the dropdown menu;
 3.  click on the “Zerynth” button.
 Zerynth Studio will guide you in the entire process through info messages displayed in the log console section at the bottom of the screen.

-## Note
+!!! note
 	“Powered by Zerynth” devices are accompained by a redeemable code that can be inserted in the above window and exchanged for a free virtual machine license.

-## Warning
+!!! warning
 	Some devices require to be set in Device Firmware Update (DFU) mode in order to allow their registration and the flashing of the Zerynth Virtual Machine.
 Detailed guides on how to put them in DFU mode is available in the [Supported Devices](https://docs.zerynth.com/latest/supported_boards.html#doc-supported-boards) section of the documentation.

 Once registration has been performed, the user is given the option to create a Virtual Machine for the registered device by clicking again the “Z” button.

 ![](https://www.zerynth.com/wp-content/uploads/2020/03/3_virtualize.png "3_virtualize")

-## Note
+!!! note
 	A device can always be registered again with the dedicated dialog button.

 In the figure below, after clicking the “Create” button, the user can select one available of different virtual machines compatible with the target device choosing the licenses (Starter/Premium), the real time operating system from those supported for the target device, and (for Premium licenses only) the features to be included in the virtual machine (FOTA, Power Saving, Secure Firmware, etc.).

 ![](https://www.zerynth.com/wp-content/uploads/2020/03/4_create_vm.png "4_create_vm")

-## Note
+!!! note
 	Some devices cannot be recognized automatically; for these devices, the dialog provides some more options to be specified before the actual registration/virtualization can take place.

-## Warning
+!!! warning
 	The “Available” column in the table shows the possibility to create the related virtual machine according to the user asset.

 The created Virtual Machine can now be virtualized (i.e. burned on the device).
 The **“Virtualization”** is the process of installing the Zerynth Virtual Machine by flashing it on a device.
 By clicking the “Virtualize” button, the user can select the Zerynth Virtual Machine to be installed in his device choosing from those created.

 ![](https://www.zerynth.com/wp-content/uploads/2020/03/5_choose_vm.png "5_choose_vm")

-## Note
+!!! note

 Zerynth Studio toolbar allows to **“Virtualize”** the selected device.